 ZIMPOL is designed as high contrast imaging polarimeter with very high polarimetric sensitivity for the visual range.
 It also provides at the same time imaging capabilities.
 Another VLT instrument, FORS2, provides a polarimetric mode for the visual range which is however complementary to ZIMPOL.
 FORS2 is a seeing limited Cassegrain imaging and spectrograph polarimeter for accurate absolute polarization measurements (0.1% in the field center).
 FORS2 has a very high throughput and is therefore suited for faint objects.
 ZIMPOL is a diffraction limited imaging polarimeter with a very small field of view centered on a bright target.
-Because ZIMPOL is a Nasmyth instrument, it provides only a limited absolute polarimetric accuracy (~0.5%).
-The basic observing strategy for ZIMPOL is a relative polarization measurement of the immediate surroundings of a central star, which is used as a (zero)-polarization reference for the correction of the instrument polarization.
+Because ZIMPOL is a Nasmyth instrument, it provides only a limited absolute polarization measurement of the immediate surroundings of a central star, which is used as a (zero)-polarization reference for the correction of the instrument polarization.